Why I want to kill strategy consultants

 “The creative department has turned into stylist and writers, but true creativity is the capability to ask silly questions to come up with new answers to client problems”.

-I truly believe that we indeed should stop being right for a change, the pinnacle of strategy – and move much quicker into the creative to help shape strategy.
-It’s from the ability to ask silly questions, the ‘what-ifs’ from which significant services, remarkable products, new ways of distribution, smart user interfaces and clever choice architecture will spring that will shape your brand.
-It would never ever lead to putting crap like ‘eat well, feel uplifted’ on packaging.
+I truly believe that we indeed should stop being right for a change the pinnacle of strategy – and move much quicker into the creative to help shape strategy.
+It’s from the ability to ask silly questions, the what-ifs from which significant services, remarkable products, new ways of distribution, smart user interfaces and clever choice architecture will spring that will shape your brand.
+It would never ever lead to putting crap like “eat well, feel uplifted” o the packaging.
 It would lead to designing packaging or new ways of distribution that would make you feel uplifted.

 Damn I feel uplifted already just thinking about the downfall of all strategy consultants and the time opening up making brands interesting with actual ideas.
 And I didn’t even finish my yoghurt.

 Let Astrid know what you think about this article